ForestMars/fanneru/README.md

 -   **Add Features**: Add telemetry logging (e.g., GPS to `logs/telemetry.csv`).
 Implement `swarm_coordinator.py` for swarm behavior.
 Suggest ideas like a web interface or computer vision.
--   **Use Cursor and Claude**: Edit in Cursor on your MacBook.
-Use Cursor's AI or Claude to ask: "How do I add error handling?" or "Generate a waypoint function."
-Sync changes:

 ```